jonny-keen/aws-docs/sagemaker.md

 - Sagemaker Autopilot - used for automating building and training ML models, but with complete visibility into the code (I presume this means you can manually edit the code as well)
 - Sagemaker Debugger - debug and profile the training runs

+## pricing

+- Building, training, and deploying ML models is billed by the second
+- Sagemaker Studio is free to use, you only pay for the resources you generate when running stuff

 ## alternatives

 [Amazon Forecast](https://aws.amazon.com/forecast/) is a fully managed forecasting ML tool.
 Used for time series data.